thomasWeise/aitoa/book/metaheuristics/estimationOfDistributionAlgorithm/README.md

 We now want to apply the EDA to our Job Shop Scheduling Problem.
 Our search space represents solutions for the JSSP as a permutation of a multi-set, where each of the $\jsspJobs$&nbsp;jobs occurs exactly $\jsspMachines$&nbsp;times, once for each machine.
 Unfortunately, this representation does not lend itself for stochastic modeling at all &ndash; we need a probability distribution over such permutations.
-It should be said that there exist clever solutions&nbsp;[@CUML2015KOMMFSPBP] for this problem, but for our introductory book, they may be too complex.
+It should be said that there exist clever solutions&nbsp;[@CUML2015KOMMFSPBP] for this problem, but for our introductory book, they may be too complicated.

-#### The Na&#239;ve Idea
+#### A First and Na&#239;ve Idea

 We will follow a *very* na&#239;ve approach to apply the EDA idea to the JSSP.
 The points in the search space are permutations with repetitions, integer vectors of length&nbsp;$\jsspJobs*\jsspMachines$.